- Oops!Something went wrong.Please try again later.

 Is A High Price-to-Earnings Ratio Good?

-The P/E ratio indicates whether the market has higher or lower expectations of a company.
-You can see in the image below that the average P/E (13.7) for companies in the mortgage industry is roughly the same as Meta Financial Group's P/E.
+One good way to get a quick read on what market participants expect of a company is to look at its P/E ratio.
+You can see in the image below that the average P/E (13.9) for companies in the mortgage industry is roughly the same as Meta Financial Group's P/E.

 How Growth Rates Impact P/E Ratios

-It's nice to see that Meta Financial Group grew EPS by a stonking 44% in the last year.
-And earnings per share have improved by 21% annually, over the last five years.
-With that performance, I would expect it to have an above average P/E ratio.
+Meta Financial Group increased earnings per share by a whopping 43% last year.
+And earnings per share have improved by 26% annually, over the last five years.
+So we'd generally expect it to have a relatively high P/E ratio.

 Remember: P/E Ratios Don't Consider The Balance Sheet